allthingslinux/tux/README.md

 <!-- markdownlint-disable MD041 -->

-> [!WARNING]
+> [!NOTE]
-**This bot is still a work in progress and issues are expected.
-If you self-host our bot please join our support server [on Discord](https://discord.gg/gpmSjcjQxg) for announcements and support.**
+**Tux v0.1.0 is our first major release!
+If you encounter any issues or need support, please join our community server [on Discord](https://discord.gg/gpmSjcjQxg) for help and announcements.**

 <div align="center">
     <p align="center">